lachenmayer/koka-reactive/readme.md

 One thing I'm not too hot on is that the constructor for the type is then the capitalized `Foo`, especially since Koka's preferred naming convention seems to be "kebab-case".
 This results in frankly horrible `Capitalized-kebab-case` type constructors.

-I'm also not sure about type parameters and other named types being indistinguishable, Haskell's convention (types capitalized, variables lowercase) makes a bit more sense to me, but this is a minor issue.
+I'm also not sure about type parameters and other named types being indistinguishable.
+Haskell's convention (types capitalized, variables lowercase) makes a bit more sense to me, but this is a minor issue.

 As an aside, implementing Prettier for Koka in Koka would be an interesting experiment (using [Strictly Pretty](https://www.researchgate.net/publication/2629249_Strictly_Pretty) as a starting point).